-For efficient learning of trees, several approaches exist for scaling the computations to large data \citep{chen2016xgboost, ke2017lightgbm, Prokhorenkova_CatBoost}.
-In this article, we use the approach presented in \citet{ke2017lightgbm}.
+For computationally efficient learning of trees, several approaches exist so that computations scale well to large data \citep{chen2016xgboost, ke2017lightgbm, CatBoost2017}.
+In this article, we use the approach of \citet{ke2017lightgbm}.

 Concerning covariance parameters, we adopt the following solutions for reducing computational costs.
-If the random effects $b$ consists of only grouped random effects, $\Psi$ is sparse and computations can be done efficiently using sparse matrix calculations.
-Further, we use the Sherman-Morrison-Woodbury formula
+If the random effects $b$ consist of only grouped random effects, $\Psi$ is usually a sparse matrix, and computations can be done efficiently using sparse matrix algebra.
+Further, we can use the Sherman-Morrison-Woodbury formula

-for calculating gradients with respect to $F$ and $\theta$ and for evaluating the log-likelihood since the dimension of the random effects $m$ is typically smaller than the number of samples $n$ if there are only grouped random effects.
+for calculating gradients with respect to $F$ and $\theta$ and for evaluating the log-likelihood since the dimension of the random effects $m$ is typically smaller than the number of samples $n$.